BTG Begbies Traynor

 If your company is experiencing financial distress, you may be considering appointing the services of an insolvency practitioner to help you navigate your current situation.
 Unless you have dealt with an insolvency practitioner previously, you may be unsure exactly what they do and what their duties are once you appoint one to assist with your company.

-As a business owner, it is important you know the roles and responsibilities of an insolvency practitioner and understand the value they can add to your business, particularly during the early stages of financial distress.
+As a company director, it is important you know the roles and responsibilities of an insolvency practitioner and understand the value they can add to your business, particularly during the early stages of financial distress.

 What is an insolvency practitioner?

-An insolvency practitioner – sometimes abbreviated to IP – is someone who is licensed to act on behalf of companies and individuals when they are facing insolvency or acute financial distress.
+An insolvency practitioner is someone who is licensed to act on behalf of companies and individuals when they are facing insolvency or acute financial distress.
 An IP is also able to help directors of solvent companies who have chosen to liquidate their company by way of a Members’ Voluntary Liquidation (MVL) in order to extract held profits.

 Is an insolvency practitioner the same as a liquidator?

 A liquidator is one of a variety of roles an insolvency practitioner assumes depending on the case they have been appointed to deal with.
-In matters concerning limited companies, the three main roles an IP will undertake are as follows:
+In matters concerning limited companies, the three main roles an insolvency practitioner will undertake are as follows:

 • Administrator – An insolvency practitioner will be appointed the administrator of a company in both administration and pre-pack administration cases.
 They will work to realise a better outcome for creditors whether this is through arranging a sale of the company or facilitating an ordered shutdown of the business.